Darren Bailey: Political career

 In 2023, Bailey announced that he would run against incumbent U.S. Representative Mike Bost in the Republican primary for the 12th congressional district in 2024.
 On March 19, 2024, Bailey lost the primary to Bost.

-In September 2025, Bailey announced his intent to seek the Republican nomination in the 2026 Illinois gubernatorial election, with Cook County Chairman Aaron del Mar as his running mate.
+In September 2025, Bailey announced his intent to seek the Republican nomination in the 2026 Illinois gubernatorial election.
+He ended up comfortably winning the primary in March 2026, with Cook County Chairman Aaron del Mar as his running mate.

 Political positions

 Bailey holds far-right political views.
 He opposes abortion, and as a state lawmaker, he has voted against abortion rights measures.
 He praised the Supreme Court's 2022 decision to overturn Roe v.
 Wade.
 He supports a statewide ban on abortion except in cases where the mother's life is in danger, opposing abortion in cases of rape or incest.
 In a video posted on Facebook in 2017, Bailey said "the attempted extermination of the Jews of World War II doesn't even compare on a shadow of the life that has been lost with abortion since its legalization".

 Bailey strongly opposes the SAFE-T Act, a bill signed into law by Governor J. B. Pritzker that, among other things, ended mandatory cash bail in Illinois.
 Bailey has referred to the act as "radical, pro-criminal legislation".

 In 2019, Bailey and seven other Republicans sponsored a resolution calling for the City of Chicago to become its own state, claiming that "the majority of residents in downstate Illinois disagree with City of Chicago residents on key issues such as gun ownership, abortion, immigration, and other policy issues."
 This was not the first time such a resolution was introduced, but it had little chance of passing, and some of the sponsors stated they did not actually intend to separate Chicago.
 With the announcement of Bailey's bid for governor, Bailey backtracked, calling it "an old resolution" and "a warning shot" targeted towards Chicago.

 Following the 2020 presidential election, Bailey refused to acknowledge that Joe Biden fairly defeated Donald Trump, stating that he "did not know" if Trump's disproven claims of voter fraud were legitimate.